disaverio/ArchlinuxNotes/PostInstallation.md

 ##### 2. SUDO (<https://wiki.archlinux.org/index.php/Sudo>)

-Install `sudo` to the system, and grant new user adding `username ALL=(ALL) ALL` to conf file:
+Install `sudo` to the system, and grant new user by adding `username ALL=(ALL) ALL` to conf file:
 ```
 # EDITOR=nano visudo
 ```
+Also remove password waiting timeout by adding `Defaults passwd_timeout=0`

 ##### 3. SSH (<https://wiki.archlinux.org/index.php/OpenSSH>)

-- install `openssh` and enable service:
+- to continue installation process from another system, install `openssh` and start the service:
 ```
-# systemctl enable sshd.service
+# systemctl start sshd.service
 ```

-- enable root user to login (**DON'T DO THAT!**) granting those lines in `/etc/ssh/sshd_config` are not commented:
+- enable root user to login by uncommenting those lines in `/etc/ssh/sshd_config`:
 ```
 PermitRootLogin yes
 PasswordAuthentication yes
 ```
+- don't forget to remove above lines when completed

 ##### 4. AUR (<https://wiki.archlinux.org/index.php/Arch_User_Repository>)

-- install needed for building your own packages
+- install the needed packages to build your owns:
 ```
 # pacman -S --needed base-devel
 ```
 - adjust `/etc/makepkg.conf` to optimize your compilation process.
 Set:
 ```
 CFLAGS="-march=native -O2 -pipe -fno-plt"
 CXXFLAGS="${CFLAGS}"
 ```
 - since `make` uses `MAKEFLAGS` env var, we can set there the number of jobs to run simultaneously.
 Add `export MAKEFLAGS="-j$(nproc)"` to `/etc/profile` <-- if some build fails it could be because of race conditions.
 Remove it.
 - install `yay` as `AUR` helper: [download snapshot from AUR](https://aur.archlinux.org/packages/yay), extract it, `cd` in folder and:
 ```
 # makepkg -si